 Solid minerals in Nigeria and their locations

 Nigeria has abundant solid mineral deposits.
-Unfortunately, due to the government’s focus on oil and gas, this viable sector of the economy is left and the huge economic impact that it should have had on the economy is lost.
+Unfortunately, due to the focus of the government on oil and gas, this viable sector of the economy is left and the huge economic impact that it should have had on the economy is lost.
 Investors can explore the opportunities that abound in this sector of the Nigerian economy.
 Some of the solid mineral in Nigeria and their locations includes:

 Over 40 million tonnes of deposits of talc are in some states.
 For instance, Niger, Osun, Kogi, Ogun, and Kaduna.
 The 3,000 tonnes per annum catalytic plant owned by the Raw Materials Research and Development Council (RMRDC) is the only talc plant in Nigeria.
 When you talk about one of the most versatile sectors of the industrial minerals of the world, you talk about the talc industry.
 The exploitation of the vast deposits would, therefore, satisfy local demand and that of export.

 This is another solid mineral in Nigeria.
-Gypsum deposits of over one billion tonnes are spread over many states in Nigeria.
+Gypsum deposits of over one billion tonnes are spread all over many states in Nigeria.
 For instance, Ebonyi State.
-Cement industries use Gypsum in cement production.
-Companies that produce Plaster of Paris (P.O.P) and classroom chalks also use Gypsum.
+Cement industries use Gypsum for cement production.
+Companies that produce Plaster-of-Paris (P.O.P) and classroom chalks also use Gypsum.
 Currently, cement production is put at 5 million tonnes per annum while the national requirement is over 9.6 million tonnes per annum.
 Therefore Gypsum exploration offers a huge investment opportunity in Nigeria.

-Over 10 million tonnes of lead/zinc veins are spread over eight states of Nigeria.
+Over 10 million tonnes of lead/zinc veins are spread over eight states in Nigeria.
 Companies and individuals can go into a Joint venture partnership to develop and explore the various lead/zinc deposits all over the country.

 Bentonite and Baryte

-There are proven reserves of both alluvial and primary gold in the schist belt of Nigeria, in the south-western part of the country and in some state in Northern Nigeria.
+There are proven reserves of both alluvial and primary gold in the schist belt of Nigeria, in the southwestern part of the country, and in some states in Northern Nigeria.
 Gold deposits in these states are mainly alluvial.
 Therefore, private investors can stake concessions on these primary deposits.

 Nigeria has about 42 billion tonnes of Bitumen; almost twice the number of existing reserves of crude petroleum.
 Bitumen can be used directly as an asphalt binder.
-Unfortunately, road construction companies in Nigeria currently import the bitumen they use for construction.
+Unfortunately, road construction companies in Nigeria currently import the bitumen they use for road construction.

 Due to its low sulfur and ash content, Nigerian coal is regarded as one of the most bituminous in the world.
 It is the most environment-friendly in Africa.
 There are nearly 3 billion tonnes of reserves in 17 coal fields and over 600 million tonnes of proven reserves in Nigeria.
 State such as Enugu and Kogi has rich deposits of coal.

 Nigeria’s annual demand for chlorine, table salt, caustic soda, sodium hydrochloric acid, sodium bicarbonate, and hydrogen peroxide is over one million tonnes.
 Nigeria spends a lot of money annually on the importation of these chemicals.

 There are Gemstones mines in various parts of the country.
-For instance, Plateau, Kaduna, and Bauchi states.
-They include; sapphire, aquamarine, ruby, tourmaline, emerald, topaz.
-Other are; garnet, amethyst; zircon, and fluorspar, and these are among the best in the world.
+For instance, Plateau, Kaduna, and Bauchi state.
+They include; sapphire, aquamarine, ruby, tourmaline, emerald, and topaz.
+Others are; garnet, amethyst; zircon, and fluorspar, and these stones are among the best in the world.

 Nigeria has a huge deposit of Granite in almost all the states of the federation.
 It is in commercial quantity in states such as Cross River, Ekiti State, and the FCT.
 There are lots of local and international quarrying companies currently in Nigeria.
 Of all the igneous rocks, granite is mostly known and is commonly found on earth, it is light-color with dark mineral visible grains.

 Uses of Granite

 You can use it in two ways, you can crush and use it as crush stones or it is used as an aggregate.
 The primary use is in monuments, buildings, paving, and bridges.
 Because you can use Granite in establishing a plane of reference after polishing, you can use it normally as granite surface plates.